Labelling and composition requirements for spirit drinks

 This guidance is for England and Wales

-HOW ALCOHOLIC BEVERAGES DIFFER FROM STANDARD FOOD LABELLING
+HOW SPIRIT DRINKS DIFFER FROM STANDARD FOOD LABELLING

-Alcoholic beverages are food and generally follow the labelling rules for food, summarised in 'Labelling of prepacked foods: general'.
+Spirit drinks are food and, as such, generally follow the labelling rules for food, which are summarised in 'Labelling of prepacked foods: general'.

 ALCOHOLIC STRENGTH

-Alcoholic beverages must be labelled with their alcoholic strength to a maximum of one decimal place in one of the following formats (x denotes the strength of the alcohol):
+Spirit drinks must be labelled with their alcoholic strength to a maximum of one decimal place, in one of the following formats (x denotes the strength of the alcohol):

 INGREDIENTS LIST

-It is not mandatory for alcoholic beverages to have an ingredients list, although you are strongly encouraged to include one.
+It is not mandatory for spirit drinks to have an ingredients list, although you are strongly encouraged to include one.

-If you choose to declare the ingredients of your product then you must follow all rules for an ingredients list as though it was mandatory.
-See 'Labelling of prepacked foods: ingredients list'.
+If you choose to declare the ingredients of your product, you must follow all rules for an ingredients list as though it was mandatory.
+See 'Labelling of prepacked foods: ingredients list' for more information.

 ALLERGENS